-The Group's loans receivable, which arise from the money lending business of providing corporate loans and personal loans in Hong Kong, are denominated in Hong Kong dollars and the carrying amounts approximate their fair values.
+The Group's loans and interest receivables, which arise from the money lending business of providing corporate loans and personal loans in Hong Kong, are denominated in Hong Kong dollars and the carrying amounts approximate their fair values.

-Loans receivable represented loans granted by the Group to customers in the ordinary course of business.
-If collection of loans receivables is expected in one year or less, they are classified as current assets.
+Loans and interest receivables represented loans granted by the Group to customers in the ordinary course of business.